jessess/www/_posts/2016-07-14-maybe-wait-it-out.markdown

 your response was "ah yes, I already thought about that" or "I will fix that in the next release" or "oh, I guess it does"?
 To prevent feedback that you already know, spend the time to execute properly and do your research.

-This thought doesn't mean your proof of concept should be perfect and with all the bells and whistles.
+This thought doesn't mean your proof of concept should be perfect and be shipped with all the bells and whistles.
 It means it should be something that has thought, solves a valid problem, and is something that you would want to use yourself.